bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/binary_string.md

 # &lt;binary_string&gt; as string : string

-Same as as utf16 string on Windows operating system, same as utf8 string on other operating systems.
+Interprets binary data in binary_string as UTF-16 and converts to string on Windows systems.
+Interprets binary data in binary_string as UTF-8 and converts to string on non-Windows systems.

 # &lt;binary_string&gt; as utf16 string : string